Reviews You Can Rely On

 Credit: Sam Willits

-Three things drove us crazy when it came to fit: short sleeves, high hemlines, and baggy chests.
+There are three things that drive us crazy regarding fit: short sleeves, high hemlines, and baggy chests.
 When a climber raises their hands above their head to swing their ice tools, they need the sleeves to stay put at their wrists, not ride down to the middle of the forearm.
 Likewise, when skiing through glorious powder from last night's storm, a high waist hemline can lead to snow sneaking inside your jacket or pants.
 Lastly, skiing and climbing require you to see your feet, and a baggy torso can obstruct this view.
 These issues caused us to dock points for fit, while their absence made us very happy.
 In general, the jackets we tested this year showed a marked improvement in mobility over models we have tested in the past.
 The Norrona Trollveggen stands out in this regard for its extended hem and wrist panels that extend over the user's gloved hands.

 hardshell jacket - the norrona trollveggen light has extra material covering the back...